jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

+### 0.16.4
+- All "classes" are now official JS classes.

 ### 0.16.3
 - bug fix: app was glitching out at start due to not waiting for system to be ready before pulling files